How to Use a Caulk Gun

 How Does a Caulk Gun Work?

 A caulk gun is an item that takes the hard work out of caulking.
-Because of the way the sealant gun is built, you simply place the caulk into the gun and, using the hand trigger to apply pressure, the device delivers a stream of sealant to the designated area.
+Because of the way the sealant gun is built, you simply place the tube of caulk into the gun.
+Apply pressure to the hand trigger, and the device delivers a stream of sealant to the designated area.

-- Ratchet rods will let out a continuous stream of sealant once pressure is applied to the hand trigger, not stopping till the rod is pulled back.
-This is helpful for light projects, or those that require a long stream for an extended period of time.
+- Ratchet rods will let out a continuous stream of sealant once pressure is applied to the hand trigger, not stopping until the rod is pulled back.
+This is helpful for light projects or for those that require a long stream for an extended period of time.

 - Smooth rods are the more common rod type where, if you release the hand trigger, the caulk will stop streaming out of the gun.
 Apply pressure and the sealant is easily released.